 - New Transaction

-Triggers are great, but when combined with a condition then the triggers become really powerful.
-A condition is something which will prevent the automation from running its action unless the condition is met.
+A condition is something that prevents an automation from running unless the condition is met.

 New Contact Conditions